 1. Scope 3

 2. Purpose 3

 3. What is resistance?
 3

 4. MoA, Target-site resistance and Cross-resistance 3

 5. Use of alternations or sequences of different MoAs 3

 6. Non-target site resistance mechanisms 4

-7. The MoA Classification Scheme 4

-7.1 Rules for inclusion of a compound in the MoA list 4

-7.2 Classification Table 5

-7.3 Criteria for descriptors of the quality of MoA information 12
+7. The MoA Classification Scheme 7.1 Rules for inclusion of an insecticidal agent in the MoA list 7.2 The Classification Table 7.3 Criteria for descriptors of the quality of MoA information 5 5 15

-7.4 Notes regarding Sub-groups 12
+7.4 Notes regarding sub-groups

-7.5 General notes & MoA Classification Scheme Updates 12
+Appendix 1

-Product labels: Indication of MoA of active ingredient and accompanying IRM advice 14
+Product labels: Indication of MoA of active ingredient and accompanying

+IRM advice 17

+Anna artist 2

+Appendix 2 IRM principles recommended and endorsed by IRAC 18

+in this principles resommended and endersed by in the 1

+Appendix 3 MoA group descriptors 19

+Appendix 4

+Procedure for allocation of new insecticidal materials to the MoA

+Classification 23

+Appendix 5 Active Ingredients in alphabetical order with their MOA Classification 26

+Appendix 6 Active ingredients pending registration 30

+Active ingredients pending registration 50